 Candidates should have excellent academic records and defined research interests related to early childhood health, learning, and behavior.
 Priority will be given to candidates whose work aligns with the Center’s mission, crosses disciplinary boundaries, and offers promising new thinking in support of the healthy development of children and their families.

 “This collaboration between the Novak Djokovic Foundation and the Center on the Developing Child at Harvard University … will strengthen the body of research in early childhood development and education and ensure we nurture the next generation of leaders in this field.”

 –Alberto Lidji, Global CEO, Novak Djokovic Foundation

 How to Apply

 Applications for the 2018-19 academic year will be available in Fall 2017.
 For additional questions, please see our Application FAQs.

 Founded in 2007, the Novak Djokovic Foundation is a global organization that champions and invests in early childhood education with a focus on Serbia, a country where only one in two children has access to preschool education.
 It was founded on the belief that early education can transform the lives of children as well as entire communities.
 For more information about the Foundation, please visit: www.novakdjokovicfoundation.org/about

 Julius B. Richmond Fellows

 From 2007-2016, the Center awarded Julius B. Richmond Fellowships to 38 doctoral students in support of their science, education, and policy research and scholarly development.
-Richmond Fellows will become a part of a larger network of the alumni of both fellowships, and Dr. Richmond will continue to be honored at the Center through an annual “Julius B. Richmond Emerging Leaders Profile.”
-More details coming soon!
+Richmond Fellows will become a part of a larger network of the alumni of both fellowships.
+Dr. Richmond will continue to be honored at the Center through an annual “Julius B. Richmond Emerging Leaders Profile.”